 Invalid input.
 Please enter a number from 0 through 60.

-Day Hike - Mt.
+Hike to Mt.
 Timpanogos from Aspen Grove Trailhead

 By Stephen Dennis